Email us: Use our contact form at the bottom of every page, or... Call us now on: +44(0)1383 252001

 External Costs not Included in Our Course Prices:

-1. CAA Exams. nearest CAA exam centre is at Ayr College near Prestwick Airport and our courses and revision weeks are geared to the exam dates at that Centre.
-You can book and take the exams at any CAA exam centre and the UK cost is £71 per exam which you pay directly to the CAA.
-So, budget £994 for all 14 exams.
+1. Exams Centre.
+We are setting up a CAA and AustroControl Exam Centre at Rosyth for 2020.
+You can book and take the exams at any CAA exam centre and the UK cost is £73 per exam which you pay directly to the CAA.
+So, budget £1022 for all 14 exams.

 2. Accommodation.
 If required, accommodation for our course is not included in the course price.
 A number of B&Bs and Hotels are nearby within easy walking distance.
 Dunfermline and Inverkeithing are the nearest large towns with bus links (better from Dunfermline).
 Costs are from £300 per month (all-in) for a professional room; on-site hotels and B&Bs are from £28 (B&B) per night.